Happy birthday to Gerrie Knetemann, who was born on this day in 1951, and died on November 2, 2004.

 His best year in the Tour de France was 1978, when he led from the sixth stage.
 Although he lost the leader’s yellow jersey two days later, he won the stage into Lausanne and then the final stage on the Champs Elysées in Paris.

-His career dwindled after a crash in Dwars door België in Belgium in March 1983.
-Recovery took months, and although he did again ride the Tour de France, there was not much left of the once sparkling star.
+However, his career dwindled after a crash in Dwars door België in Belgium in March 1983.
+Recovery took months, and although he did ride the Tour de France again, there was not much left of the once sparkling star.

 Knetemann did however win the Amstel Gold Race in 1985.
 He retired from racing in 1991 and became Dutch team selector.